terbo/sigmon/README.md

+Sigmon is an idea that Ive entertained for years, which encapsulates my interest in network security, radio networks, large datasets, and now, UI design and data visualization.

+Unfortunately I don't know that I should release the current source for several reasons.

+ (a) it needs rewritten, to a degree that will change how most of the system functions (b) lots of functionality is still broken/incomplete, especially in the UI, and some time learning wth is needed (c) most of all, besides a few unique functions, the code base is not necessarily welcome to modification, which will be the focus of (a)

+With all of that, the core of the system will remain compatible with the current mongodb and previous pickled formats.

+Updates forthcoming.

+Last update

 Originally Sigmon was designed to run from one computer, possibly with multiple wifi cards as input, and record as much as it could and do some analysis.

 I am pleased to be soon releasing a new design which allows for multiple remote sensors to collaborate by various methods with a server, which can be separated from HTTP &amp; REST servers providing the interface to the large amount of collected data.